-Press the AUTO-LEVEL button and release.
-The system will send out a continuous series of beeps, the 'OPERATING' LED will be on RED to let you know AUTO-LEVEL is operating and will automatically level the coach.
-When completed, the keypad will signal a successful level with a dual-level tone.
-Press and release the POWER button.

-The keypad may be left on once level has been achieved.
-The keypad will enter 'sleep mode' after five minutes of inactivity.
+- 2. Press the AUTO LEVEL button and release.
+The system will send out a continuous series of beeps and the "Operating" LED will be on to let you know AUTO LEVEL is operat[ing] and will automatically level the coach. - Do not move around or exit the coach during this operation doing so will fault out the operation or result in an incomplete leveling/stabilization operation. - When completed, the Keypad will signal the successful completion with a dual-stage tone. - The Keypad may be left on once level has been achieved. - The Keypad will enter "sleep mode" after five minutes of inactivity.